Paperclip Review 2026: AI Agent Teams That Run Like a Company

 Paperclip vs. Agent Zero: Agent Zero uses a Docker-sandboxed subordinate agent hierarchy with browser automation and a hybrid memory system.
 It is more mature and has more built-in capabilities, but requires Docker and is more complex to configure.
 Paperclip is simpler to start with and has a better dashboard experience.

 Paperclip vs. CrewAI: CrewAI is Python-first and requires you to define agent roles and task flows in code.
 Paperclip abstracts this into a company structure with a visual dashboard.
-If you prefer writing Python, CrewAI is more explicit.
-If you want a structured framework with less boilerplate, Paperclip is faster to get running.
+Here is a side-by-side:

 Paperclip vs. AutoGen: AutoGen is Microsoft-backed, heavily research-oriented, and supports complex conversational agent patterns.
 It is more powerful for research-grade multi-agent systems.
 Paperclip is more opinionated and practical for local automation workflows, but lacks AutoGen's depth and ecosystem.